TailorShift/IaC/documentation.md

 ### Other considerations

-* The OpenShift clusters are developed as "infrastructure-as-code" and a such managed via ArgoCD.
+* The OpenShift clusters are developed as "infrastructure-as-code" and as such managed via ArgoCD.
 This applies to the application resources, as well as custom resources for the cluster operators.
     * The datacenter and the backoffice resources are managed in a monorepo, since the resources are very similar anyway.